tokenized/pkg/bsvalias/NegotiationTransaction.md

 The options field declares supported negotiation features.
 The values define which types of negotiation requests are acceptable and how some types of negotiation requests will be responded to.

-`send_disbled` is true when simple send requests are not supported.
+`send_disabled` is true when simple send requests are not supported.
 They are assumed to be supported by default.

 `auto_send_response` is true when a request to send will be responded to immediately without waiting for user approval.
 This provides receiving locking scripts from the recipient.